$\infty$-Operads as Analytic Monads: Mates and Monads

 where $\alpha$ is a natural transformation $\delta R \to R' \gamma$, and the functors $R$ and $R'$ have left adjoints $L$ and $L'$, respectively, then the \emph{mate} of $\alpha$ is the natural transformation

 which we can depict as

+We thus pass from a lax square where the horizontal morphisms are right adjoints to a colax square where they are left adjoints.
+A dual version of this construction takes a colax square where the horizontal morphisms are left adjoints to a lax square, and doing both gives back the original square.

-Passing from categories to \icats{} we can of course define a mate transformation in the same way.
-However, we need to know that this process is natural.
-The most general form of this statement would be that for any $(\infty,2)$-category $\mathcal{K}$, taking mates gives a natural equivalence of double \icats{}
+We would like to know that the process of taking mates is natural.
+The most general form of this statement would be that for any $(\infty,2)$-category $\mathcal{X}$, taking mates gives a natural equivalence of double \icats{}

-We will not establish such an equivalence here; instead, we will establish the following weaker statement, where we only consider $\CATI$ and the squares in the source are required to commute: \begin{propn} There are morphisms of double \icats{}
+We will not establish such an equivalence here; instead, we will observe that the following weaker statement, where the squares in the source are required to commute, follows from the results of \cite{adjmnd}: \begin{propn} There are morphisms of double \icats{}

 given by taking mates in the horizontal direction. \end{propn} \begin{remark} Using the equivalence of Remark~\ref{rmk:LrevCL}, we can also interpret these as maps